1998 NFC Championship Game: Super Bowl XXXIII

 In the hours before the AFC Championship Game, the Denver Broncos were watching the NFC Championship Game on the JumboTron at Mile High Stadium to see who they would play in Super Bowl XXXIII should they defeat the New York Jets.
 Broncos head coach Mike Shanahan expressed surprise at Anderson's missed kick, and running back Terrell Davis said that the Falcons' subsequent victory put the Broncos in the mindset that they had "won the Super Bowl already," as their greatest potential challenge had been eliminated.
-This distraction nearly cost the Broncos the game against the Jets, as the Broncos played a very poor game.
+This distraction nearly cost the Broncos, as they played a poor game.
 Tim Connolly, the Vikings team president at the time, recalled that Shanahan insinuated relief that the Broncos were not playing the Vikings when the two met at a reception after the conference championship games.

 Two weeks later in the Super Bowl, the Falcons played the Broncos, the game pitting coach Dan Reeves against his former team and their star quarterback, John Elway.
 Reeves had led the Broncos to three Super Bowl appearances, all losses, and he was fired as the Broncos' head coach after the 1992 NFL season.
 Afterward, Elway was quoted as saying, "These last three years have been hell.
 I know I would not have been back here if Dan Reeves had been here.
 It wasn't worth it to me.
 I didn't enjoy it.
 It wasn't any fun, and I got tired of working with him."
 Reeves responded by saying, "Just tell him it wasn't exactly heaven for me either.
 One of these days I hope he grows up.
 Maybe he'll mature sometime."
 During his tenure, Reeves had also fired Shanahan, who was an assistant coach on the team, and these points of contention became a media storyline entering the game.
 Nonetheless, all parties involved stated that any lingering animosity had long since passed.

 The Falcons lost Super Bowl XXXIII by a score of 34–19, which earned the Broncos their second consecutive Super Bowl victory.
 The game was anticipated as a match up between the Vikings and the Broncos, and the Falcons' presence in the game was noted as an anticlimax.
 The night before the game, safety Eugene Robinson was arrested for soliciting a prostitute.
 Although Robinson played in the game, the distraction contributed to a poor performance by the Falcons team, who managed only six points in six drives deep into Denver territory and surrendered a season-high point total.